SergiiGlad/devops/git/GitDataTransferCommand.md

 Use git checkout to clear any changes in the working directory.
 ###### git checkout .
 ---
+Copies files from the latest commit to both the stage and the working directory
+###### git checkout HEAD -- files
+---
 copies _file.java_ from the stage to the working directory.
 If no commit name is given, files are copied from the stage.
 ###### git checkout file.java
 ---